This article is slightly edited, repost from February 2012

 At the present moment in history patriotic individuals, particularly in America – the presumed fortress of freedom and democracy – are sounding the alarm over the relentless erosion of liberties previously enjoyed.

-Increasing government surveillance of private electronic communications, security cameras everywhere, the use of unmanned drones to spy and assassinate from above; and now the overturning of the Bill of Rights allowing the government to arrest American citizens deemed to be enemies of the state without warrant and hold them indefinitely without trial.
-Certainly the technology exists and the political apparatus is in place, so that the now-impending collapse of the financial system will result in the imposition of tyranny on all peoples.
+Increasing government surveillance of private electronic communications, security cameras everywhere, the use of unmanned drones to spy and assassinate from above; certainly the technology exists and the political will to control the masses, which is on display with the Covid lockdowns, the next big crisis will likely bring about the conditions to impose total tyranny.
 This is the “woven work that is interwoven upon all nations.”

 The prophecy of Habakkuk, ‘a vision yet for the time appointed,’ depicts the Chaldean (pictorial of the executionary last kingdom) cunningly enveloping all the nations in his deadly net, like a fisherman catches fishes.
 God will then judge him for having ruthlessly, relentlessly, killed nations and peoples.
 Likewise, the prophet Daniel foretold that the king of the north would launch into a genocidal rage and annihilate many.
 So, the “envelopment” that is due to envelope all the nations is the net of tyranny that is even now being prepared to enmesh all peoples and exterminate entire populations.